jordansissel/sysadvent/2011/20/article.md

 If you aren't instrumenting each piece of software in your stack you should start doing so.
 Instrument the entry point to your software and the exit point and graph this data over time.
-Combine this with even simple data from `sar`, iostat, other *stat tools, etc, and you can learn a lot about your code without ever firing up a profiler.
+Combine this with even simple data from `sar`, `iostat`, other *stat tools, etc, and you can learn a lot about your code without ever firing up a profiler.

 ## Learn And Use The Right Tools

 Good tools will allow you to export the raw data in such a way that you can then do analysis on it.
-Tools that expose your system resource consumption metrics are critical, and it probably doesn't matter what you use as long as you are storing and graphing roughly what iostat, sar, vmstat, netstat and top give you.
+Tools that expose your system resource consumption metrics are critical, and it probably doesn't matter what you use as long as you are storing and graphing roughly what `iostat`, `sar`, `vmstat`, `netstat` and `top` give you.
 Learn what each metric really means - do you know why your software is context switching 4000 a second?
 Do you know if that is bad (hint: probably)?
 How would that manifest itself in top?

 Learn to use the profiler that comes with your product's implementation